 Flood notification types

-Council recommends that you do not solely rely on these notifications and use Council's preparedness information and tools to better understand your risk of flooding and isolation.
+We recommend that you do not solely rely on the Logan Early Warning flood notifications.
+Use our Preparedness information and tools to better understand your risk of flooding and isolation.

 Is there anything else I need to know?

 It is important that you update your details regularly.
 To do this, visit the Early Warning Network website.